SSO

 Apps are expected to refuse SSO links with a timestamp older than 120 seconds before the SSO link HTTP request is received by the App.

 Duda cannot technically enforce such a policy.
-However, Duda will, from time to time, test if Apps are in compliance with this policy.
+However, Duda will, from time to time, test if Apps comply with this policy.

 User Language